alva-seal/tolino-calibre-sync/README.md

-this is a fork of https://github.com/darkphoenix/tolino-calibre-sync
+this is a fork of [https://github.com/darkphoenix/tolino-calibre-sync](https://github.com/ImamAzim/tolino-calibre-sync)

+I added the possibility to have some tags be transformed to collections

+---

 I could not login with any partner with the original code, so I tried to debug it.